 biodiversity and ecosystem services in agriculture

-Warwick will work with Waitrose and their suppliers, to provide PhD students with a unique combination of academic development and industry training in the field of agriculture and sustainable crop production.
+Warwick are working with Waitrose and their suppliers, to provide PhD students with a unique combination of academic development and industry training in the field of agriculture and sustainable crop production.

-The partnership will allow early-career scientists to acquire business skills, marrying their technical expertise with experience of solving real-world problems in the fresh produce industry.
-This will not only give the PhD students more employment opportunities in an increasingly competitive job market, but will ensure that they effect change with their academic knowledge, and contribute to ensuring future global food security.
+The partnership allows early-career scientists to acquire business skills, marrying their technical expertise with experience of solving real-world problems in the fresh produce industry.
+This gives PhD students more employment opportunities in an increasingly competitive job market, and ensures that they effect change with their academic knowledge, and contribute to ensuring future global food security.

 With global population rise expected to reach 9 billion people by 2050, the UK Agri-Tech strategy calls for new methods, systems and technologies to be adopted to help UK agriculture increase production in a sustainable manner.